plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 `plausible-event-name=Form+Submit plausible-event-position=footer`

 You can add as many of these classes as you want.
 And the names can be anything that you want.
 Custom properties will show up automatically on your dashboard as long as you've added the goal itself.
 You don't need to manually add them in your settings.

+For more details on custom events and custom properties, please check out [this documentation page](https://plausible.io/docs/custom-event-goals).

 ## How to track 404 error pages